Arcanemagus/check-peer-deps/README.md

 ```
   > check-peer-deps
-  A [dev]Dependency satisfying eslint-config-airbnb-base's peerDependency of 'eslint@^4.9.0' was not found!
+  A dependency satisfying eslint-config-airbnb-base's peerDependency of 'eslint@^4.9.0' was not found!
   Current: eslint@^4.6.0
-  Required version is allowed?
+  Package dependencies can satisfy the peerDependency?
 Yes
 ```

 This tells you that `eslint-config-airbnb-base` is requiring `eslint@^4.9.0` as